noyyyy/noyyyy/README.md

 Hi, this is Jerry / Noy, finance undergraduate with self-taught CS.
-A opensoure lover, amateur chinese dancer and explore new things totally by interest.
+A opensoure lover, amateur chinese dancer and new things explorer.

 Working for [@Project Twelve](https://github.com/ProjectTwelve/) by day.